BioModelLab/A.rufa_genome/genome_annotation/README.md

 # Genome annotation
 The assembled genom were annotated using a combination methods:
-- Evidance from proteins sequences from close related species
+- Proteins-based prediction using a sef of proteins sequences downloaded from the **NCBI**
-- Transcriptome from RNAseq were used
+- Transcriptome-based methods using the RNAseq from the Biosample **SAMN03846984**  available at the [NCBI SRA](https://www.ncbi.nlm.nih.gov/biosample/SAMN03846984)
 - ab-initio were trained using external evidance (protein sequences)